What is the UK Spouse Visa?

 A variety of sources of income can be used to satisfy the financial requirement, such as:

-Non-employment income.
-For example: property rentals, child maintenance, or dividends/income from investments, stocks and shares.
+• Non-employment income, for example, from property rentals, child maintenance, or dividends/income from investments, stocks and shares.

 If your spouse is the recipient of one of the following benefits or allowances in the UK, then you will only need to show evidence of ‘adequate maintenance’: